 If you’ve placed your bet using a free token, bonus cash or taken another promotion, such as enhanced odds, this is the time to be really careful using cash-out.

-In 99.9% of cases if you place a bet using bonus funds and cash the wager in early this will not count towards the wagering requirements.
+In 99.9% of cases, if you place a bet using bonus funds and cash the wager out early this will not count towards the wagering requirements.
 For example, if you have a £50 bonus with 3x wagering requirements, you’ve already wagered £100 (2x) and you have a £50 bet running and cash this out then you won’t have met the 3x rollover.
-You will still get your winnings but you won’t be able to withdraw them until you have placed another £50 bet and allowed this to settle to it end.
+You will still get your winnings but you won’t be able to withdraw them until you have placed another £50 bet and allowed this to run to the end of the event.

 Qualifying bets are also subject to this.
-If you take a sign up deal for example where you need to place say a £10 bet to get a £30 free bet or bonus an you cash out your qualifying bet then you probably won’t get your welcome bonus.
+If you take a sign up deal for example where you need to place a bet of say £10 to get a £30 free bet or bonus, and you cash out your qualifying bet, then you probably won’t get your welcome bonus.